Glombs/libertybellenewsletter/monthbymonth.md

 <p>When Tony serviced the engiine in Braunston he discovered the part he needed for the central heating leak so decided to fill and test the new radiators.
 A quick test suggested that all was well.</p>

-<p>Simon came to replace our batteries and I then tested the radiators properly.
+<p>Simon came to replace our batteries and Tony then tested the radiators properly.
 Unfortunately the radiatotrs only get warm at the bottom.
 Some research on the internet suggested that the antifreeze concentration was too strong and hadn't been mixed before filling the radiators.</p>

 <p>We managed to get all the way to Coventry in two days stopping at Rugby for the first night.
 Tony drained the radiators one by one and refilled them with mixed and diluted antifreeze.
 They now work properly.</p>